whaynes/STCW23/jekyll/_assessments/OICEW-9-1B.md

 <tr><td>

 {% capture behavior %}
-{% do Trace, trace %} the discharge piping of the msd
+{% do trace, Trace %} the discharge piping of the msd
 {% endcapture %}
 {{ behavior | markdownify }}